You can use Datastream to monitor data and events that are processed by a stream. This information appears in the following graphs:

-Scroll until you see the desired graph that represents the data or events that Datastream is monitoring.
+Scroll until the desired graph appears that represents the data or events that Datastream is monitoring.

 Optionally, if you're looking at the Throughput graph, then select (bytes/sec) to see the amount of data that Datastream transfers from the source to the destination, or (event/sec) to see how many events are associated with the data being transferred.